Double Robust Variance Estimation with Parametric Working Models: Abstract

 \section{Abstract}

 Doubly robust estimators have gained popularity in the field of causal inference due to their ability to provide consistent point estimates when either an outcome or exposure model is correctly specified.
-However, the influence function based variance estimator frequently used with doubly robust estimators is only consistent when both the outcome and exposure models are correctly specified.
-Here, use of M-estimation and the empirical sandwich variance estimator for doubly robust point \textit{and} variance estimation is demonstrated.
-Simulation studies illustrate the properties of the influence function based and empirical sandwich variance estimators.
-Estimators are applied to data from the Improving Pregnancy Outcomes with Progesterone (IPOP) trial to estimate the effect of maternal anemia on birth weight among women with HIV.
-In the example, birth weights if all women had anemia were estimated to be lower than birth weights if no women had anemia, though estimates were imprecise.
-Variance estimates were more stable under varying model specifications for the empirical sandwich variance estimator than the influence function based variance estimator.
+However, for nonrandomized exposures the influence function based variance estimator frequently used with doubly robust estimators of the average causal effect is only consistent when both working models (i.e., outcome and exposure models) are correctly specified.
+Here, the empirical sandwich variance estimator and the nonparametric bootstrap are demonstrated to be doubly robust variance estimators.
+That is, they are expected to provide valid estimates of the variance leading to nominal confidence interval coverage when only one working model is correctly specified.
+Simulation studies illustrate the properties of the influence function based, empirical sandwich, and nonparametric bootstrap variance estimators in the setting where parametric working models are assumed.
+Estimators are applied to data from the Improving Pregnancy Outcomes with Progesterone (IPOP) study to estimate the effect of maternal anemia on birth weight among women with HIV.